usc-csci114/spring2025/labs/lab0/README.md

 #### Task 3: Upload your code using Github Desktop

 Go back to Github desktop.
 All of your modified files should show under the "Changes" tab.
 Enter a summary in the "Summary" box.
 It should be short, like "Finished lab0".
-Click "Commit to main" then
+Click "Commit to main" then "Push Origin"

+That's it, you've completed lab 0.